PARK ‘N RIDE PROGRAM EASES TRAVEL TO PIR

 Patrons encouraged to take simple route to SUBWAY Fresh Fit 500™

 Phoenix International Raceway has announced the operating schedule for its Park ‘N Ride program – encouraging race fans to take advantage of the shuttle service when traveling to and from the SUBWAY Fresh Fit 500™ NASCAR Sprint Cup Series race on Sunday, Feb.
 27.

-After much success in recent years, the Park ‘N Ride program returns to Cricket Pavilion, located just two blocks north of I-10 on 83rd Avenue (Exit 135).
-All NASCAR fans heading to PIR are welcome to enter at the 83rd Avenue entrance and park on Pavilion grounds, and board a shuttle from First Student Charter of Phoenix will be provided to the Gate 7 area at the track.
-Cost for parking and shuttle services to PIR will remain at $7 per car.
+A popular and easy way to avoid race day traffic, the Park ‘N Ride program returns to Cricket Pavilion – located just two blocks north of I-10 on 83rd Avenue (Exit 135).
+All NASCAR fans heading to PIR are advised to enter at the 83rd Avenue entrance and park on Pavilion grounds.
+From there, a shuttle from First Student Charter of Phoenix will transport patrons to the vicinity of Gate 7 at the track.
+Cost for parking and shuttle services to PIR will remain $7 per car.

 Guests with PIR-issued parking passes can park and ride at no charge.
-Shuttle buses will escort guests to PIR via preferential traffic routes, offering guests an earlier arrival to the facility.
+Shuttle buses will escort guests to PIR via preferential traffic routes, offering guests an easy and earlier arrival to the facility.

 Related PIR News